dspiteself/nakkaya.com/posts/2009-09-24-git-delete-last-commit.markdown

     git reset --hard HEAD~1

 HEAD~1 is a shorthand for the commit before head.
 Alternatively you can refer to the SHA-1 of the hash you want to reset to.
+Note that when using --hard any changes to tracked files in the working tree since the commit before head are lost.

 Now if you already pushed and someone pulled which is usually my case,